awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-authorizer.md

   }
 ```

-The following Swagger operation object snippet sets the `GET /http` to use the Lambda authorizer specified above\.
+The following OpenAPI operation object snippet sets the `GET /http` to use the Lambda authorizer specified above\.

 ```
    "/http" : {